 Personalized, short, and sweet.
 No, this isn’t about Danny DeVito.
-As many millennial and the general populace seem to only have more day-to-day commitments and less free time, the way in which news is consumed has had to change in order to keep up.
+As many millennial and the general populace seem to have more day-to-day commitments and less free time, the way in which news is consumed has had to change in order to keep up.
 Most people are aware of the “print is dead” phenomenon and the increasing takeover of online-based platforms.
 The New York Times has the most readers in the history of its existence, largely due to its base of over more than 1 million online subscribers.
 But I’m talking about the next step—taking these already condensed versions of print media and truncating them even further.
 Companies have certainly accommodated to the average user’s exponentially shorter attentions span, which I think is great in some facets.
 In other ways, it seems to be somewhat disheartening.

 One of the biggest adaptations that a lot of news companies have made is offering no frills, straight to the point news stories for their users.
 Outlets like “the Skimm” are well established in this sector of consolidated new stories.
 But other groups have rolled out their own solutions as well, such as New York Times Now.
 It’s all about curating news for the user’s interests and their limited time with daily news compilations.
-A cup of coffee for most means reading the news that was just sent to their iPhone.
+A morning cup of coffee for most is now accompanied by reading the news that was just sent to their iPhone.

 I personally use New York Times Now, so I obviously consider it a useful, smart, and well-designed app.
 But I also find the prospect scary at sometimes.
 While it is wonderful to have my stories sent to me each day, I have always felt that part of the intrigue of news is sorting through each section of writing to find what actually matters.
 I’ve found some of my favorite news stories by accident when just perusing the paper.
-One might discover something they never knew about while glancing through the Business section of their local paper that they do not usually even look at.
+One might discover something they never knew about while glancing through the Business section of their local paper, which they do not usually even look at.
 Limiting one’s intake of news articles is great in one way, but also dangerous in another.
-We get used to things and never search beyond that in what we consider newsworthy.
-New York Times, on the flip side of Now, has also released “Insider”, which gives more access to behind the scenes interviews and extra articles.
+We get used to things and never search beyond what we already consider newsworthy.
+The New York Times, on the flip side of Now, has also released “Insider,” which gives more access to behind the scenes interviews and extra articles.
 I think this is an excellent offer, as most people in the industry are moving only towards the shortened news format.
-New York Times is remembering both sides of this argument and encouraging a more involved experience.
+The New York Times is offering content related to both sides of this argument and, with “Insider” encouraging a more involved experience.
 Again, while I think that these condensed news apps are useful in some ways, incorporating a full, traditional news experience into one’s reading repertoire should be equally important.

 But it’s not just newspapers that have moved into this area.
 Native advertising has become a huge way for companies, especially on social media sites, to incorporate their messages in a shortened way to catch their viewer’s eye.
-For example, when scrolling down Twitter and sorting through endless tweets of friends at replying and complaining about school, an advertiser may place a form of their advertising in as well.
+For example, when scrolling down Twitter and sorting through endless tweets of friends replying and complaining about school, an advertiser may place a form of their advertising in as well.
 It looks like a Tweet and one can interact with it as usual, by liking, retweeting, or sharing it.
 It’s “native” in that it resembles the platform users interact with.